 Mind a Home costs $59 annually.

-Best House Sitting Website for Flexibility: Happy House Sitters
+Best House Sitting Website in Australia for Flexibility: Happy House Sitters

 Whether you just need a membership for one or two sits or are heading on an extended lap of Australia, with Happy House Sitters you can choose a membership to suit your situation.
 In business for over 15 years, Happy House Sitters offer protection and guarantees for house sitters as well as the homeowner.